nuxeo/nuxeo/nuxeo-importer-xml-parser/ReadMe.md

 Here you must return the path of the parent.
 The path can be:

-* relative to the previous document create.
-For instance ".." set will create into the parent of the previous document create - that is the last document into the stack
+* `relative` to the previous document created.
+For instance `..` set, it will create into the parent of the previous document created - meaning the last document into the stack
-* absolute.
-For instance "/default-domain/workspaces/my-workspace" will create the document into the document with this path.
+* `absolute`.
+For instance `/default-domain/workspaces/my-workspace` will create the document into the document with this path.
-* or any result of an MVEL expression.
+* or any result of an `MVEL expression`.
 See the section about MVEL expression for more detail.
+Result accepted are String evaluated as target path (relative or abolute), DocumentModel and maybe DocRef (needed to be tested).
+MVEL expression is introduced by `${…}`.

 **Document Name (name)**

-In this parameter you must give the name of the document to create.
+In this parameter, you must give the name of the document to create.
 If no name is given, then the name set will be the document type name with minus and a number (ex: MyDocType-1).
-But you can set:
+You can set:

 * a static string into the name item that will be used as name
 * or a result of a complex MVEL expression.
 See the section about MVEL expression for more detail.
+MVEL expression is introduced by `${…}`.

 ### Metadata injection activator